Edw590/VISOR---Android-Version-Assistant/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report of a problem on the app
 title: "[BUG]"
 labels: bug
-assignees: DADi590
+assignees: Edw590

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is.

 **How to reproduce**
 Steps to reproduce the behavior: